Loading...

 Step 1.
 Check Port 8182: Ensure that Port 8182 (TCP/UDP) is open on any physical firewalls or NSX rules between your ESXi hosts.
 This port is mandatory for HA traffic.

 Step 2.
-Test Management Pings: Log in to one ESXi host via SSH and attempt to ping the Management IP of another host in the cluster: ping <Other_Host_IP>
+Test Management Pings: Log in to one ESXi host via SSH and attempt to ping the Management IP of another host in the cluster:

 Step 3.
 Verify MTU: If you use Jumbo Frames (MTU 9000), ensure the setting is consistent across all VMkernel adapters and physical switches.
 A mismatch will cause HA election packets to be dropped.

-Step 4: Resolve DNS and Hostname Issues
+Fix 4: Resolve DNS and Hostname Issues

 vSphere HA relies heavily on DNS.
 If a host cannot resolve its peers, the master election will fail.